DWI Second Offense

 Like all criminal charges, the penalties may be enhanced depending on any other circumstances surrounding the arrest.
 This can include things like an excessive BAC, possession of controlled substances, being under the influence of a combination of alcohol and other drugs, reckless endangerment, or child endangerment if there is a minor under the age of 15 in the vehicle at the time of the arrest.

 Each additional charge will add another layer of complexity to your case, but our experience as DWI attorneys in Fort Worth will be a major asset to your case.
-We will work to identify all possible options to navigate your case with minimal penalties and find the best ways to limit the impact that these charges will have on your life overall.
+We will work to identify all possible options to navigate your case with minimal penalties and find the top ways to limit the impact that these charges will have on your life overall.

 Contact Us Today